ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### OFFSET

-This indicates the physical starting point of a column in the record.
+Indicates the physical starting point of a column in the record.
 The offset and size of a column are used to calculate the physical storage size of a record.

 ##### SIZE